dbotsmith/docker-magento2-setup/README.md

 # What's in this image?

+- The `2.0` image installs Magento 2 and all dependencies with Composer, then runs the CLI installer.
+- The `2.0.0` image installs Magento 2 from an archive (without sample data), then runs the CLI installer.
-This image contains a custom installer script which downloads Magento 2 source code from GitHub, installs composer dependencies, and runs the CLI installer.
+- The `2.0.0-sd` image installs Magento 2 from an archive (with sample data), then runs the CLI installer.

 # How to use this image?